telerik/kendo-react-popup/docs/index.md

 ### Collisions

 To define the Popup boundary detection behavior use the [`collision`]({% slug api_popup_kendouiforreact %}#collision-object) property.
-It specifies how the component should behave when it does not fit in the view port.
+It specifies the behavior of the component when it does not fit in the view port.

-By default, the Popup will fit horizontally and will flip vertically.
+By default, the Popup fits horizontally and flips vertically.

 ```html
   <style>